 Most of France’s coastal islands, which are concentrated around Brittany and the Côte d’Azur can only be reached by ferry.
 Local companies run services, with timetables and prices varying according to season.
 Some routes have a reduced schedule or cease to operate completely in winter months, while in high season booking ahead is recommended on all but the most frequent services.

 Arriving by air from outside Europe, you may be able to get a good deal on add-on domestic flights.
-Air France operates the most routes within the country, although competition is hotting up, with the likes of easyJet running internal discount flights from Paris or Lyon to Biarritz, Brest, Corsica, Nice and Toulouse.
+Air France operates the majority of routes within the country, although competition is hotting up, with the likes of easyJet running internal discount flights from Paris or Lyon to Biarritz, Brest, Corsica, Nice and Toulouse.

-Driving in France can be a real pleasure, with a magnificent network of autoroutes providing sweeping views of the countryside.
-If you’re in a hurry, it’s worth paying motorway tolls to avoid the often congested toll-free routes nationales (marked, for example, RN116 or N116 on signs and maps), many of which have been reclassified as routes départmentales in recent years.
+Driving in France can be a real pleasure, with its magnificent network of autoroutes providing sweeping views of the countryside.
+If you’re in a hurry, it’s worth paying motorway tolls to avoid the often congested toll-free routes nationales (marked, for example, RN116 or N116 on signs and maps), many of which have been reclassified as routes départementales in recent years.
 Many of the more minor routes départementales (marked with a D) are uncongested and make for a more scenic – if slow – drive.